God has paused eternity to grant us time to make choices that will determine our immortal fate.

 Psalm 30: 1-5 I will extol You, O LORD, for You have lifted me up, and have not let my foes rejoice over me.
 O LORD my God, I cried out to You, and you healed me.
 O LORD, You brought my soul up from the grave; You have kept me alive, that I should not go down to the pit.
 Sing praise to the LORD, you saints of His, and give thanks at the remembrance of His holy name.
 For His anger is but for a moment, His favor is for life; weeping may endure for a night, but joy comes in the morning.

 I will exalt You, Oh Lord, for You have lifted me up and have not let my enemy, the devil, rejoice in victory over me.
 Oh Lord, my God, I have cried out to You, and You have healed me from a great affliction of which there was seemingly no hope.
-Oh Lord, You have lifted my soul from the grave of death and saved me from the eternal damnation I truly deserve.
+Oh Lord, you have lifted my soul from the grave of death and saved me from an eternal damnation, I truly deserve.
 You have kept me alive and spared me from the fate of the Lake of Fire and Brimstone and the everlasting torture and agony of the second death.
 Sing praises to the Lord, you saints of His, and give thanks to the remembrance of His holy name; His name is JESUS, THE CHRIST OF NAZARETH.
 For His anger is but for a moment, but His favor is forever.
 Oh, weeping and sorrow may endure for a night, but joy everlasting comes in the morning, and a new life begins.

 One of the important traditions our family kept was our frequent visits to my grandmother’s house.
 I remember one such occasion when I was probably three or four years of age.
 For some reason my uncle set out to test my intelligence.
 To accomplish this, he held a new shiny dime in one hand and a new 1943 penny in the other.
 The unique characteristic of the 1943 penny was that it was made of steel, not copper like other pennies, apparently due to the shortage of copper during the war.
 These pennies when new were just as shiny and bright as a new dime.
 Here is a picture of one of these penny’s that will give you an idea of just how much they looked like a dime.